Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Pop Idol – if you watch the early eps it looks like it’s taking place after hometime in a school gym.
 It was the show that taught us it’s okay to have a stutter so long as you can sing like Westlife.

 Streetmate – Davina McCall forces people to admit they fancy each other.
-This was back when fancying people was like admitting you were a massive pussy.

 The OC – a juvenile delinquent gets taken in by a rich family, squats in their pool house, and starts attending lots of huge charity fundraisers.
-It’s like life really.

 The Returned – another one of those French shows from France, where everyone talks foreign.
 But by gum, the creepy lad who just stares.
 You don’t need a translator to know he’s scary as fuck.